Published On: May 22 2013 12:26:21 PM CDTUpdated On: May 23 2016 01:00:00 AM CDT

 2005: While appearing on "The Oprah Winfrey Show," actor Tom Cruise infamously jumps on Winfrey's couch while declaring his love for actress Katie Holmes.

-2002: Professional golfer Sam Snead, who was one of the top players in the world for most of four decades, dies at the age of 89 in Hot Springs, Va., following complications from a stroke.
+2002: Professional golfer Sam Snead, who was one of the top players in the world for most of four decades, dies at the age of 89 in Hot Springs, Virginia, following complications from a stroke.
 Snead won a record 82 PGA Tour events, including seven majors, during his career.
 A 1974 inductee of the World Golf Hall of Fame, he won three of the four majors at least once, with the exception of the U.S. Open, which he finished as runner-up four times.

 2000: Eminem releases his third album, "The Marshall Mathers LP."
 The album, which features the songs "The Real Slim Shady," "The Way I Am" and "Stan," would go on to sell more than 10 million copies in the United States alone, win a Grammy for Best Rap Album and be nominated for an Album of the Year Grammy.

-1999: Professional wrestler Owen Hart, 34, falls to his death from the rafters of Kemper Arena in Kansas City, Mo., during the WWF's "Over the Edge" pay-per-view event.
+1999: Professional wrestler Owen Hart, 34, falls to his death from the rafters of Kemper Arena in Kansas City, Missouri, during the WWF's "Over the Edge" pay-per-view event.
 He was using a harness and a grapple line to enter the ring when he suddenly fell 78 feet, landing on the top rope and then being thrown into the ring.
 He later died of internal bleeding from blunt force trauma at the Truman Medical Center in Kansas City.
 Hart was a two-time WWF Intercontinental Champion, one-time WWF European Champion and four-time WWF World Tag Team Champion, and a member of the Hart wrestling family of Canada.

 1994: The series finale of "Star Trek: The Next Generation" airs.
 The show, set in the 24th century, about 80 years after the original series, ran for seven seasons.

-1986: Actor Sterling Hayden, best known for movies such as "Johnny Guitar," "The Asphalt Jungle," "The Killing," "Dr. Strangelove" and "The Long Goodbye," dies of prostate cancer at the age of 70 in Sausalito, Calif.
+1986: Actor Sterling Hayden, best known for movies such as "Johnny Guitar," "The Asphalt Jungle," "The Killing," "Dr. Strangelove" and "The Long Goodbye," dies of prostate cancer at the age of 70 in Sausalito, California.

 1980: Stanley Kubrick's "The Shining," starring Jack Nicholson and Shelley Duvall, premieres in theaters.
 The psychological horror movie, based off Stephen King's novel of the same name, was initially met with mixed reaction, but has since become widely regarded as one of the greatest films of the horror genre and a staple of pop culture.

-1976: Actress Kelly Monaco, best known for playing Sam McCall on the daytime soap opera "General Hospital," is born in Philadelphia, Pa.
+1976: Actress Kelly Monaco, best known for playing Sam McCall on the daytime soap opera "General Hospital," is born in Philadelphia, Pennsylvania.
 Monaco, who started her career posing for Playboy and appearing on "Baywatch," is also known for winning the first season of "Dancing with the Stars."

 1974: Singer-songwriter Jewel, best known for hit songs such as "Who Will Save Your Soul," "You Were Meant for Me" and "Foolish Games," is born Jewel Kilcher in Payson, Utah.

-1974: Computer scientist and game show contestant Ken Jennings is born in Edmonds, Wash.
+1974: Computer scientist and game show contestant Ken Jennings is born in Edmonds, Washington.
 Jennings is best known for holding the record for the longest winning streak on the game show "Jeopardy!" and as being the all-time leading money winner on American game shows.
 In 2004, Jennings won 74 "Jeopardy!" games before he was defeated by challenger Nancy Zerg on his 75th appearance.
 His total earnings on the show added up to more than $3.1 million, to which he later added another $600,000 won on other game shows, including "Are You Smarter Than a 5th Grader?"

 1970: Paul McCartney's first solo album, "McCartney," hits No. 1.